 Here’s another beautiful reader submission for Photo Thursday!
 This gorgeous tea picture comes to us from Alexis over at Worts and Cunning.
 Check out this delicious blend of red rooibos tea, lycii (goji) berries, anise seed, and coconut flakes.
 Yum!
 Thanks for sharing, Alexis!

 Here’s the second installment in my series about Chinese herbal medicine and the herbs that Chinese and Western herbal medicine have in common.
 I hope that lots of fruitful conversations will grow from seeing these two traditions work side by side.
 Qi, sometimes explained as vital energy or life force, is the energetic current of the body, and we acupuncturists spend a lot of time talking about it.
 It’s our version of electricity, so to speak.
 From a biological perspective, I like to compare it to ATP, the force driving our cellular machinery.
 Qi is moving, immaterial, and heavenly.
 Many of the Qi tonics in Chinese medicine are seen as adaptogens and immunostimulants in the Western herbal tradition.
 Regardless of what you call it or how you classify it, these herbs are seen as tonics addressing deficiencies of various degrees.
-Because we’re discussing Qi tonics, these herbs will go to the Lungs, the Spleen-Stomach, […]
+Because we’re discussing Qi tonics, these herbs will go to the […]

 Check out this fact-packed infographic we made that follows the fascinating and complex story of vanilla bean production.
 From orchid flower to ice cream, the luscious flavor and aroma of this cured fruit is powerfully enchanting.
 You’ll also find a few vanilla recipes and how-tos to try with our organic vanilla beans!
 Click on the picture below to enlarge…